Representation stability and finite linear groups: Introduction

-\paragraph{General situation.} More generally, let $\tC$ be any category.
-A {\bf $\tC$-module} over a ring $\bk$ is a functor from $\tC$ to $\Mod_{\bk}$.
-The class of $\tC$-modules over $\bk$ forms a category whose morphisms are natural transformations.
-We will often omit the $\bk$ and speak of $\tC$-modules.
-Notions such as $\tC$-submodules, surjective/injective morphisms, etc.\ are defined in the obvious way.
+Notions such as $\tC$-submodules, surjective/injective morphisms, etc.\ are defined pointwise.
+For example, a $\tC$-module morphism $\phi \colon M \to N$ is surjective/injective if for all objects $C$, the linear map $\phi_C \colon M_C \to N_C$ is surjective/injective.
+A $\tC$-submodule is the image of an injective morphism of $\tC$-modules.
 A $\tC$-module $M$ is {\bf finitely generated} if there exist $C_1,\ldots,C_n \in \tC$ and elements $x_i \in M_{C_i}$ such that the smallest $\tC$-submodule of $M$ containing the $x_i$ is $M$ itself.
-We will say that the category of $\tC$-modules over $\bk$ is {\bf Noetherian} if all submodules of finitely generated $\tC$-modules over $\bk$ are finitely generated.
-We will say that the category of $\tC$-modules is Noetherian if the category of $\tC$-modules over $\bk$ is Noetherian for all Noetherian rings $\bk$.
+We will say that the category of $\tC$-modules over $\bk$ is {\bf locally Noetherian} if all submodules of finitely generated $\tC$-modules over $\bk$ are finitely generated.
+We will say that the category of $\tC$-modules is {\bf locally Noetherian} if the category of $\tC$-modules over $\bk$ is locally Noetherian for all Noetherian rings $\bk$.

 \paragraph{Asymptotic structure.} Let $M$ be a finitely generated $\FI$-module over a Noetherian ring.
-Church--Ellenberg--Farb--Nagpal \cite{ChurchEllenbergFarbNagpal} proved that the category of $\FI$-modules is Noetherian, and used this to prove three things about $M$.
+Church--Ellenberg--Farb--Nagpal \cite{ChurchEllenbergFarbNagpal} proved that the category of $\FI$-modules is locally Noetherian, and used this to prove three things about $M$.
 For $N \geq 0$, let $\FI^N$ be the full subcategory of $\FI$ spanned by $I \in \FI$ with $|I| \leq N$. \begin{compactitem} \item (Injective representation stability) If $f\colon I \rightarrow J$ is an $\FI$-morphism, then the homomorphism $M_f\colon M_I \rightarrow M_J$ is injective when $|I| \gg 0$. \item (Surjective representation stability) If $f\colon I \rightarrow J$ is an $\FI$-morphism, then the $\Sym_J$-orbit of the image of $M_f\colon M_I \rightarrow M_J$ spans $M_J$ when $|I| \gg 0$. \item (Central stability) For $N \gg 0$, the functor $M$ is the left Kan extension to $\FI$ of the restriction of $M$ to $\FI^N$. \end{compactitem} Informally, central stability says that for $I \in \FI$ with $|I| > N$, the $\bk$-module $M_I$ can be constructed from $M_{I'}$ for $|I'| \leq N$ using the ``obvious'' generators and the ``obvious'' relations.
 It should be viewed as a sort of finite presentability condition.